-We obtained observations using the Large Binocular Telescope (LBT) on 2021-01-18 and the MODS1 and MODS2 cameras each with a v and r filter, with a plate scale of 0.12 arcsec/pixel.
-MODS1 and MODS2 are Multi-Object Double 462 CCD Spectrographs/Imagers.
-The field of view is $6 \times 6$ arcmin, and consists 463 of an $3k \times 3k$ image.
-We used these images without binning.
-The images from 464 MODS2 were better, so the v and the r filter images were shifted and combined 465 into a single data set.
-We obtained 150 images of 60 s exposures between 08:00 466 and 10:58 UT.
+We obtained observations using the Large Binocular Telescope (LBT) on 2021-01-18 and the MODS1 and MODS2 cameras each with a v and r filter.
+The images from MODS2 were better, so the v and the r filter images were shifted and combined into a single data set.
+We obtained 150 images of 60 s exposures between 08:00 and 10:58 UT.
 The telescope was tracking the asteroid, and slight trailing was apparent in the stars.
 The detector is made up of several chips with offset background levels and 1-2 bad columns at the edges.
-The asteroid was kept 469 away from the edges, but the comparison stars did move from one region to 470 another.
-We used the best 3 comparison stars to obtain the differential magni-471 tudes and linked frames where the comparison stars changed.
-The comparison 472 stars were at or somewhat brighter than Didymos (V = 16.8 to 19.3).
-We 473 used the standard aperture photometry routines in IRAF with an aperture of 10 pixel radius.
-The sky annulus used was at a radius of 13 pixels and was 6 pixels wide, and outliers were removed using a 3- $\sigma$ clipping algorithm.
-The 476 formal uncertainties are 0.004 to 0.007 mag and the estimated repeatability of the data is 0.009 mag.
-We measured the rms value of the comparison star data over short enough time intervals that the signal was constant in order to determine the repeatability level.
+The asteroid was kept away from the edges, but the comparison stars did move from one region to another.
+We used the best 3 comparison stars to obtain the differential magnitudes and linked frames where the comparison stars changed.
+The data were bias subtracted and divided by a normalized median sky flat.
+We used the standard aperture photometry routines in IRAF with an aperture of 10 pixel radius, with a plate scale of 0.12 arcsec/pixel.
+The formal uncertainties are 0.004 to 0.007 mag and the estimated repeatability of the data is 0.009 mag.